wp-plugins/wpbook/README.txt

    Facebook when viewing your application which allows users to send invites to their friends.

-NOTE: If you update using the "automatic update" feature, you will
-      need to copy the theme files (in the wp-facebook subdirectory) over to wp-content/themes/ for the plugin updates to work.
+5. If you wish to enable users to add your blog application to Facebook Pages, not just individual user profiles, get the default FBML by visiting the settings page inside Wordpress, and enter that in the appropriate place (default FBML) within the Facebook Application Settings page, using the Facebook Developer Application.

+   Note that this currently has to be entered in two places: in the "User Profiles" tab AND in the "Pages" tab.
+Not sure why.

 == Frequently Asked Questions ==

 = How do I edit the way my Facebook Application (mirrored blog) looks? =

-In the wp-facebook theme directory, there is an index.php file.
+In the wpbook/theme directory, there is an index.php file.
 Most of what you want is there.

-There's also a style.css which basically mimics Facebook's styles, as well as some other files for processing comments and the like.
+There's also a default/style.css which basically mimics Facebook's styles, as well as some other files for processing comments and the like.

 == Version History ==

+= Version 0.9.7 =
+* template_directory deprecated in 2.7, use bloginfo('wpurl') instead

+= Version 0.9.6 =
+* Clean up from moving plugin in to directory
+* Added Share button to share posts on FB
+* Added fix for conflict with other Facebook-based plugins

+= Version 0.9.5 =
+* Moved plugin into wpbook dir in subversion
+* Moved theme subdirectory inside plugin subdir
+*   Required several function changes
+* Added check for existing FacebookRestClient

+= Version 0.9.4 =
+* Bug in javascript (NULL isn't the same as null) for profile

+= Version 0.9.3 =
+* Bug in commenting inside Facebook due to $facebook->redirect
+* Now redirects to the post on which the user commented
+* Added instruction for adding to FB Pages to settings page in WordPress

+= Version 0.9.2 =
+* Didn't realize I had set default FBML inside Facebook, masked a bug
+* Should now set profile FBML before calling add profile box

+= Version 0.9.1 =
+* Fixed xd_reciever.html versus xd_receiver.html issue
+* (You'd think a guy with a PhD in English would know how to spell.)

+= Version 0.9  =
+* Added profile boxes
+* Shows 5 most recent posts in profile box
+* Also sets FBML for "pages" profile boxes

 = Version 0.8.2 =
 * Added option to require email address of comment author